Royal was passionate about giving back as confirmed by a sign that he hung in the Texas football Locker room in the 60's that said:

 Royal’s locker sign is the code for compassion and donors know that "What I gave I kept."

-The inspiration for the TLSN (Texas Legacy Support Network) mission started informally in 2004 when some Legacy Longhorn student athletes assisted former letter winners who needed temporary financial support.
+The inspiration for the TLSN (Texas Legacy Support Network) mission started informally in 2004 with a group called LSG (Legacy Support Group) when some former Longhorn student athletes assisted some Darrell K. Royal coached Longhorns with temporary financial support.
 The money donated was used to help one teammate rebuild his home destroyed by fire, another teammate recover from damages caused by a hurricane, and several teammates defray substantial medical expenses not covered by insurance.

 TLSN received notice of its tax exempt 501 (c) (3) status on September 12, 2017.

-Jackie Campbell, a Longhorn volleyball player from the 80's is the first qualifying person to receive assistance from TLSN.
+Jackie Campbell, a Longhorn volleyball player from the 80's, was the first qualifying person to receive assistance from TLSN.
 Her son, Yanaq, was diagnosed with Leukemia in 2017.
 Jackie needed temporary financial help so she reached out to UT’s Longhorn Foundation for help.
-Jill Sterkel notified TLSN of her situation and the TLSN completed all the due diligence to raise money for her .
-From January 2018 thru June 2018 TLSN raised $15,000 to help Jackie defray expenses such as groceries, house payment, gas, utilities, and telephone expenses Her son is recovery and has been released from medical supervision.
+Jill Sterkel notified TLSN of her situation and TLSN completed the due diligence necessary to raise money for her .
+From January 2018 thru June 2018 TLSN raised in $15,000 in the TLSN general funds account to help Jackie defray expenses such as groceries, house payment, gas, utilities, and telephone expenses.
+Her son is recovering and has been released from medical supervision.
 A message from Yanaq to all of us who helped his family pay for for 6 months is below.

 TLSN wants to continue to fulfill Coach Royal's message that hung in the locker room.
 As the title to Sean Rowe’s song says , TLSN wants “to leave something behind.”
 Sean says “ I can get thru the wall if you give me a door So I can leave something behind."